CVFireDragon/NX-NSP/RedirNSPs/Tutorial.md

-Download DevKitPro and Msys2 if you do not have them
+Download devKitPro and Msys2 if you do not have them

 If you are doing this for the first time, follow the step below.
 Otherwise just skip till after the ='s